Available with Standard or Advanced license.

 The upgrade procedure cannot accommodate customizations you make to the system tables.
 If such customizations prevent the alteration of a system table, the upgrade will fail.

-- Ensure the login you use to upgrade the geodatabase has the correct privileges.
+- Ensure the login you use to upgrade the geodatabase has the appropriate privileges.

-See Privileges for geodatabases in SQL Server for the correct privileges.
+See Privileges for geodatabases in SQL Server for the required privileges.

 Do not add the sde user to the sysadmin role.